For five consecutive years, this legendary cross-platform Git GUI for Windows, Mac, and Linux has taken the top prize. 🏆

-And with newly released features in 2020, like issue tracking integrations with Jira, GitLab, GitHub, and Trello, this tool continues to help software developers and teams work more efficiently.
+And with newly released features in 2020, like issue tracking integrations with Jira, GitLab, GitHub, and Trello, this software development tool continues to help individuals and teams work more efficiently.

 VS Code is a sleek code editor that supports debugging, version control, and task running, giving devs the tools they need for a quick code-build-debug workflow.

 This tool has taken the 🥈spot for four years in a row!
 As Microsoft continues to improve this lightweight development environment, we only expect usage to grow.